SystemsApproach/book/congestion/queuing.rst

    Finally, we observe that this whole discussion of queue management illustrates an important system design principle known as *separating policy and mechanism*.
-The idea is to view each mechanism as a black box that provides a multifaceted service that can be controlled by a set of knobs.
-A policy specifies a particular setting of those knobs but does not know (or care) about how the black box is implemented.
+The idea is to view each mechanism as an opaque box that provides a multifaceted service that can be controlled by a set of knobs.
+A policy specifies a particular setting of those knobs but does not know (or care) about how the policy is implemented.
 In this case, the mechanism in question is the queuing discipline, and the policy is a particular setting of which flow gets what level of service (e.g., priority or weight).
 We discuss some policies that can be used with the WFQ